QuantEcon/python_lecture_sandpit/source/rst/muth_kalman.rst

-This lecture uses the Kalman filter to reformulate John F. Muth’s first paper about rational expectations
+This lecture uses the Kalman filter to reformulate John F. Muth’s first paper :cite:`Muth1960` about rational expectations

-Muth used *classical* prediction methods to reverse engineer a stochastic process that renders optimal Milton Friedman’s “adaptive expectations” scheme
+Muth used *classical* prediction methods to reverse engineer a stochastic process that renders optimal Milton Friedman’s :cite:`Friedman1956` “adaptive expectations” scheme

 Friedman (1956) and Muth (1960)
 =================================

-Milton Friedman :cite:`Friedman1956` (1956) (consumption function book) posited that consumer’s forecast their future disposable income with the adaptive expectations scheme
+Milton Friedman :cite:`Friedman1956` (1956) posited that
+consumer’s forecast their future disposable income with the adaptive expectations scheme